hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

 		mStream->requestStart();
 	} // Out of this scope the mStream has been automatically closed

-It is preferable to let the `ManagedStream` object go out of scope (or be explicitly deleted) when the app is no longer playing audio.
+It is preferable to let the `ManagedStream` object go out of scope (or be explicitly deleted) when the app is no longer playing src.audio.
-For apps which only play or record audio when they are in the foreground this is usually done when [`Activity.onPause()`](https://developer.android.com/guide/components/activities/activity-lifecycle#onpause) is called.
+For apps which only play or record src.audio when they are in the foreground this is usually done when [`Activity.onPause()`](https://developer.android.com/guide/components/activities/activity-lifecycle#onpause) is called.

 ## Reconfiguring streams
 In order to change the configuration of the stream, simply call `openManagedStream`